-SECTION 22 PASS
+SECTION 21 PASS

 ARTICLE 1.
 PASS.
-A pass is the movement caused by a player intentionally handing, throwing, shoveling (shovel pass), or pushing (push pass) the ball (3-25-2).
-Such a movement is a pass even if the ball does not leave his hand or hands, provided a teammate takes it (hand-to-hand pass).
+A pass is the movement caused by a player intentionally throwing, or shoveling/pushing (shovel pass) the ball (3-24-2).

 ARTICLE 2.
 PASSER AND PASSING TEAM.
 A player who makes a legal forward pass is known as the passer until the play ends.
 The teammates of any player who passes the ball forward (legally or illegally) are known collectively as the passing team or passers.